sj-piano/eth-contract-hello-world/README.md

 So, let's begin.

-We will use the `debug` logging level throughout this walkthrough.
+We will use the `info` logging level throughout this walkthrough.

 In your Metamask wallet, create a dedicated "Test" account.
 Switch to "Ethereum Mainnet".
 We assume that you already have some Ethereum in Metamask or in another wallet tool.
 Transfer some ETH to this address.
 Copy the address.